-- API: NAUTILUS'S API is inspired by libraries like Scikit-Learn and Keras.
+• API: NAUTILUS'S API is inspired by libraries like Scikit-Learn and Keras.
 Users create a model selection object by specifying a parameter search space and a user-defined model initialization function.
 The model initialization function encapsulates the logic to interpret the search parameter values.
-It takes in an instance of parameter values $\phi_i$ and returns a Keras model ready to be trained.
+It takes in an instance of parameter values φ_i and returns a Keras model ready to be trained.
 Thus, NAUTILUS can support both architectural tuning parameters (e.g., which layers to add, prune, or freeze) and training hyperparameters (e.g., learning rate) in a unified manner.
 Users can also override the default system config values used by the optimizer.
 These include storage and runtime memory budget, expected maximum number of training records, disk throughput, and compute throughput values.
 Users initiate model selection by calling the fit(...) method and passing a batch of training and validation data.
-It is called for every model selection cycle. - Profiler: When a user initializes a workload, NAUTILUS internally invokes its Profiler.
-Profiler invokes the user-defined model initialization function to initialize all models, profiles them, and finally stores the initialized model checkpoints on disk.
-For profiling, it uses the features available in TensorFlow.
-The profiling information includes shapes of all intermediate output tensors and the forward-pass layer compute costs in FLOPs. - Optimizer: The optimizer takes in the profiling information and system configuration values and generates an optimized model training plan.
-It then generates the model checkpoints for the new model training plan by reading the original model checkpoints and stores the new model checkpoints on disk.
-It also creates a model checkpoint that is used to generate the outputs of the chosen materialized layers.
-We discuss system optimizations in more detail in Section 4.
+It is called for every model selection cycle.